HelpWithDIY HelpWithDIY HelpWithDIY

 Watch the color in different lights – morning, noon, and evening.
 This step helps you avoid surprises after painting.

-Keep in mind that Rosemary might not work best.
+Keep in mind that Rosemary might not work best in every situation.
+In a word, location matters.

 Think twice about using it on heavily shaded walls or homes surrounded by thick greenery, as the color might look too dark or blend in too much with your landscape.